 A family member’s PAN number would be required to claim the HRA tax exemption.

-Note that even though you are claim HRA benefit using this technique, it is really difficult to prove it to the Income tax auditor if they decide to check your case.
+Note that even though you are claiming HRA benefit using this technique, it is really difficult to prove it to the Income-tax auditor if they decide to check your case.

 Normally, your employer may also not approve your HRA tax exemption claim if you cannot produce rent receipts along with your PAN number.